 Don’t let the standards other people live by dictate your happiness.

 You set the standards of what happiness is for you.

 Just like you may look at your married friend with three kids, a lovely house, and a dental practice as the most unlucky and boring man on the planet, he sets his own standards for his own happiness, and you should not judge him.

 Social media is often detrimental to the way we feel about ourselves.
 We feel pressured to see what everyone has, what everyone has accomplished, and what everyone is doing.

 Please remember that those sites show you the highlight reel of people’s lives, not the truth.

 If you find that you are made to feel inferior, left behind, or unhappy when you scroll through your feed, then it may be time to uninstall your app, block the website, and stop looking at the fake lives your “friends” are leading, and focus on your own.

 Therapy can help you to get back to the person you want to be.
 Whatever that looks like for you.
-An affordable and convenient option to find a suitable therapist is Online-Therapy where you can speak with a therapist from the comfort of your own home.
+Online therapy is an affordable and convenient option where you can speak with a therapist from the comfort of your own home.